OUTDOOR GALLERY

 Fitzroy St Projections

-The Tamworth Regional Gallery is excited to deliver digital artwork onto the Outdoor Gallery in Fitzroy St from now until December 2026.
+The Tamworth Regional Gallery is excited to deliver digital artwork onto the Outdoor Gallery in Fitzroy St until December 2026.

 Each month you can experience a different large-scale art installation created by regional artists and local groups.
 This project helps celebrate our legacy as the city of light and showcases some of the regional talent we have.